 13. share valuable content from others

-Don’t get too self involved on social media.
-Show your attendees/followers you appreciate the value they bring to the table by sharing and re-posting their valuable content.
+Don’t get too self-involved on social media.
+Show attendees and followers that appreciate the value they bring to the table by sharing and re-posting their valuable content.

 14. don’t sound like a corporate robot

-Template messages with no emotion sent over and over again, or used to respond to people over and over are a big no no. Simply put, sound like the human you are.
+Lifeless messages with no emotion sent over and over again, or the same message used to respond to people are a big no-no. Instead, sound like the human you are.
+For instance, include opinions (that reflect brand identity) on shared content, post live videos of booth activities and reach out to followers on a personal level.

 15. join the conversation surrounding the trade show

-Respond and start conversations in addition to posting.
+Respond to and start conversations in addition to posting.
 Engage with attendees by looking for opportunities to start chatting about what you know best.
-Get involved in any industry Twitter chats doing pre-show or at-show coverage/topics.
-Remember to chat like you would at any in-person networking event and get to know people.
+Get involved in any industry Twitter chats doing pre-show or at-show coverage.
+Remember to chat like you would at any in-person networking event, getting to know people and encouraging attendees to join the conversation.

 16. share on-site photos & videos